syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 ### Condition styling of cells based on record using converter

-You can also style the cells based on record instead of passing single property to converter, where `converter` returns the value based on underlying record.
-This can be assigned to `GridColumn.CellStyle` to style the column based on other column properties.
+You can also style the cells based on record instead of passing single property to `converter`, where `converter` returns the value based on underlying record.
+This can be assigned to `GridColumn.CellStyle` to style the column based on other `column` properties.

 {% tabs %}
 {% highlight xaml %}